 Additionally, the Tritons have garnered 11 All-America honors during Truex's tenure.
 Truex coached Michelle Robbins, Kelly Peterson (twice), Nicole Hammonds, Marie Kawahara, Sydney McGuire, Catherine Mosher, Brooke Campbell, Tonya Khounani, and Juni Kim (twice) to All-America accolades.

-Truex came to La Jolla as the first assistant coach prior to the 2007-08 season and helped build UCSD men's crew into one of the top programs on the West Coast.
-As coach of the novice squad, he led the Tritons to several impressive showings across the country, including a 12th-place finish by the freshman eight boat at the IRA Championship Regatta in 2011.
+Truex came to La Jolla prior to the 2007-08 season.
+As the top assistant coach, he helped build the UC San Diego men's program into one of the top competitors on the West Coast.
+Coaching the novice squad, he led the Tritons to several impressive showings across the country, including a 12th-place finish by the Freshman 8 boat at the 2011 IRA Championship Regatta.

-In addition to his coaching duties, Truex also served as recruiting coordinator and developed a recruiting plan that transformed the program from one that relied exclusively on walk-ons to one that is primarily made up of recruited athletes.
-He was also actively involved with camps, travel, fundraising and alumni and parent relations.
+In addition to his coaching duties, Truex also served as recruiting coordinator and developed a plan that transformed the program from one that relied exclusively on walk-ons to one that is primarily made up of recruited athletes.
+He was also actively involved with camps, travel, fundraising, and alumni and parent relations.

 He also served as SDSU's recruiting coordinator and his efforts led to the signing of over 60 high school student-athletes during his five years with the program.

-A native of Wethersfield, Conn., Truex graduated cum laude with honors from Colby College in Waterville, Maine, with a bachelor's degree in government.
-He received his MBA with specialization in management from San Diego State in 2007.
+A native of Wethersfield, Conn., Truex graduated cum laude with honors from Colby College in Waterville, Maine, with a bachelor's degree in Government.
+He received his MBA with specialization in Management from San Diego State in 2007.